robomq/robomq.io/docs/request-reply.md

 ```

 ###Consumer
-The same as producer, consumer needs to first connect to [robomq.io](http://www.robomq.io) broker.
+The same as producer, consumer needs to first connect to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 Then consumer will listen on its requestQueue.